 - When you have the draft tape where you want it, roll it firmly with a J roller if you have one.
-You can improvise one with a short length of dowel used like a rolling pin.
+You can improvise one with a short length of dowel or other cylindrical object used like a rolling pin.

 - Turn the sail over and apply a second piece of tape directly over the first.